GoogleChrome/web.dev/src/site/content/en/blog/aem-with-workbox/index.md

 ## What is a service worker?

 At its core, a service worker is just a script that your browser runs independently as you interact with your web application.
-An active service worker provides services such as smart caching using the Cache API, keeping data up to date using the BackGround Sync API and integrating with push notifications.
-A service worker with the right caching strategy provides stable and reliable user experiences for various scenarios, returning pre-cached resources instantly, storing data in cache and updating resources when connected to the web.
+An active service worker provides services such as smart caching using the [Cache API](/cache-api-quick-guide/), keeping data up to date using the [Background Sync API](/periodic-background-sync/), and integrating with push notifications.
+A service worker with the right caching strategy provides stable and reliable user experiences for various scenarios, returning pre-cached resources instantly, storing data in cache, and updating resources when connected to the web.

 {% Img src="image/sQ51XsLqKMgSQMCZjIN0B7hlBO02/j97xB2WYaExyh8SbI3pw.png", alt="What is a service worker?", width="800", height="369" %}